TerableCoder/LocationInfo/README.md

 Prints out ZoneID when loading into an area and xyzw coordinates as you move.

-Type "!location" in chat to toggle.
+Requires command.
+Type "/8 location" in chat to toggle.